ncahill89/starter-academic/content/post/Imposter/index.md

 <img src="why_am_i_like_this.jpg" width="400" height="400">

 Finally, and one of my biggest sources of work related anxiety these days, is being a supervisor.
-I constantly worry about the direction of graduate student projects and whether or not I'm sending the students that I supervise down the right path and I think
+I constantly worry about the direction of graduate student projects and whether or not I'm sending the students that I supervise down the right path.
+I think

 **"what if I'm not a good mentor and I fail them?"**

-In some ways, I equate supervising with parenting.
-I feel like my student's futures are in my hands and I am just learning as I go and trying desparately not to mess it up.
+In some ways, I equate supervising students with parenting because I have similar feelings about being a Mother.
+I feel like their futures are in my hands and I am just learning as I go and trying desparately not to mess it up.

 So overall, I think feelings related to imposter syndrome evolve and I doubt I'll ever be free of them.
 Part of me is glad that it keeps me humble, even though I could do without the anxiety that it brings sometimes.
 Also, for me, the pros of academia out-way the cons.
 So I guess my take home message from all of this is, if you love academia but you're scared of failing and you feel like you don't belong, just feel the fear and give it a go anyway.